jorisvandenbossche/course-python-geospatial/notebooks/10-introduction-raster.md

 As an quick introduction (we will learn the specific syntax later).

-> _A plot of the Red band only, using a Red color scale_
+> Plot of the Red band only, using a Red color scale_

 ```{code-cell} ipython3
 ax = herstappe.sel(band=1).plot.imshow(cmap="Reds", figsize=(12, 5))  #, robust=True)